laukiknath/laukiknath/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently pursuing B.Tech

-- 📫 Email Id - laukiknath@gmail.cim
+- 📫 Email Id - laukiknath@gmail.com

 <!---
 laukiknath/laukiknath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.